Dictionnaire des anarchistes

-Dictionnaire des anarchistes is a biographical dictionary of French anarchists published in 2014 within the Le Maitron series.
+Dictionnaire des anarchistes is a biographical dictionary of anarchists in France published in 2014 within the Le Maitron series.

 Publication

 Le Maitron is a series of reference works: a 44-volume biographical dictionary of the French workers' movement, with additional volumes based on period, region (outside France), and theme.
 The Dictionnaire des anarchistes, on the anarchists, is one such thematic volume.